rmrk-team/evm-sample-contracts/contracts/Nestable/README.md

 ````

 Minting child NFTs that should be nested is a different process.
 We will mint 2 nested NFTs for each parent NFT.
 If we
-examine the `mintNesting` call that is being prepared, we can see that the first argument is the parent smart contract
+examine the `nestMint` call that is being prepared, we can see that the first argument is the parent smart contract
 address, the second one is the amount of child NFTs to be nested to the given token and third is the ID of the parent
 token to which to nest the child.
 In this script, we will build a set of transactions to mint the nested tokens and then
 send them once they are all ready: